 Historical narratives even before written records show how man used animal fur to isolate from the cold and uncomfortable surface of the ground.

-The earliest woven carpet ever discovered is the famous Pazyryk carpet found in Siberia, that was woven around the 5th century B.C. and is now exhibited at the Hermitage Museum in St. Petersburg, Russia.
-It is approximately 5 by 6 feet, woven of vegetable dyed wool threads.
+The earliest woven carpet ever discovered is the famous Pazyryk carpet found in Siberia, which was woven around the 5th century B.C. and is now exhibited at the Hermitage Museum in St. Petersburg, Russia.
+It is approximately 5 by 6 feet, woven of vegetable-dyed wool threads.

 Then and now wool is still the absolute timeless classic for carpets.
 At times when the future of the planet is at stake and people are realizing more and more that going back to nature and keeping it simple and pure is the way to provide a healthy future for our kids and for the planet, natural and sustainable materials are becoming more and more valuable.

 What is it that makes wool carpets so special?

 Wool is a natural, renewable, and sustainable material.

 At the end of its life cycle wool is a nutritious biodegradable product.
 In soil it would fully decompose in a period of 3 to 6 months.
 And what is even better is that while decomposing pure wool would become a source of nutrocious fertilizer.
 Did you know that some farmers even use it for their vegetable gardens?

 Clean and dry wool fibers, however, can live forever.
 How long is the life cycle of wool fiber?
 Well if taken good care of it lasts for generations.
 In Bulgaria, where we make our wool-filled mattresses and woven wool rugs, most families have at least one wool piece left from parents, grandparents, and grand grand parents.